wowsomeco/flutterfly/README.md

 # flutterfly

-A collection of Flyweight Material UI components.
+A collection of Lightweight Material UI components.

 ## Contents